Frequent Questions about Wood-Burning Appliances

 Can EPA give me a rebate/discount to replace my wood stove for a wood, pellet, or gas stove?

 Unfortunately, the EPA does not provide individual rebates or discounts for cleaner-burning stoves.
-Check with your state, tribal, or local air pollution agency and your local hearth products retailer to see if they are offering any discounts on cleaner burning stoves.
+You can check with your state, tribal, or local air pollution agency and your local hearth products retailer to see if they are offering any discounts on cleaner burning stoves.

 The local air pollution agency says I can't sell my old wood stove to help pay for an EPA-certified wood stove.
 Why is that?